Surajj4837-th/Tutorials/CUDA/Chapter3.md

 ## CUDA code execution
 Use the following command to create an executable file of the code.
-> nvcc HelloWorld.cu -o Hello
+`nvcc HelloWorld.cu -o Hello`

 This will create an executable with the name Hello in the directory.
-Now run the executable by following command:
+Now run the executable by following the command:
-> ./Hello
+`./Hello`

 ## Kernel Call

 Refer to [KernelCall.cu](Programs/Chapter3/KernelCall.cu).

-There are the following updates in above code:
+There are the following updates in the above code:
 - An empty function named *kernel()* recognized with \_\_global__ keyword.
 - A call to the empty function, added with <<<1,1>>>.